RenderKit/embree/README.md

-+ `EMBREE_TASKING_SYSTEM`: Chooses between Intel® Threading TBB Building Blocks (TBB), Parallel Patterns Library (PPL) (Windows only), or an internal tasking system (INTERNAL).
++ `EMBREE_TASKING_SYSTEM`: Chooses between Intel® Threading TBB Building Blocks (TBB), Parallel Patterns Library (PPL) (Windows only), HPX (HPX), or an internal tasking system (INTERNAL).
 By default, TBB is used.

 + `EMBREE_TBB_ROOT`: If Intel® Threading Building Blocks (TBB) is used as a tasking system, search the library in this directory